Goat Cheese and Caramelized Onion Tartlets

 Make-Ahead and Storage

-Make-Ahead: The caramelized onions can be made up to 3 days in advance then stored in an air-tight container in the refrigerator.
-The puff pastry shells can be baked up to a day in advance then stored in an an air-tight container at room temperature.
+Make-Ahead: The caramelized onions can be made up to 3 days in advance, then stored in an air-tight container in the refrigerator.
+The puff pastry shells can be baked up to a day in advance, then stored in an airtight container at room temperature.
 Assemble and bake the tarts just before serving.

 How to Store: Leftover tarts can be stored in the refrigerator for up to two days.